 Most courses have a sponsored product for hydration at the regular water stations along the course.
 But beware if consuming high amounts of these products during long races.
 Your digestive system can’t process all that sugar efficiently, which may lead to cramps and side stitches.
 Coach Jeff Gaudette, former professional marathon runner and founder of Runners Connect, says "When ingesting a gel/gummy/bar make sure you always take it with water, not Gatorade".
 Both Gatorade and GU’s contain high amounts of simple sugars.
 Combining the two at the same time means you may be ingesting too much simple sugar at once.

 For marathon runners, and other endurance athletes, there are healthier and better alternatives to sugary sports drinks.
+EnduroPacks liquid electrolytes are a convenient way to add 13 minerals into any water bottle, without the sugar, artificial sweeteners, and extra calories of a sports drink.

 To learn more about hydration replacement alternatives visit http://bit.ly/1Lkkkk0.